Sharpton demands name of officer who killed Patrick Lyoya

 Other elected officials, such as Grand Rapids Mayor Rosalynn Bliss and state Sen. Winnie Brinks, were also in attendance.

+The funeral program was printed in English and Swahili, and a portion of the service was led by leaders in the Congolese community.
+Bethlehem Shekanena, whose parents immigrated from Congo, said the Lyoyas came to the U.S. for life, liberty and the ability to pursue happiness.

+“We are gathered here today because the promise given to all those who reside on this land, the very foundation of what makes America America — it was broken the moment Patrick Lloya was killed in the streets.” she said, adding: “He did not deserve to die.”

-Outside the church, mourners were given T-shirts that read “Justice For Patrick Lyoya” on one side and “It’s our Right to Live!” on the other.
+Before the service, mourners were given T-shirts that read “Justice For Patrick Lyoya” on one side and “It’s our Right to Live!” on the other.
 Some men removed their suit jackets and slipped the shirt on over their dress shirts.

 Lyoya, who was unarmed, was face down on the ground when he was shot April 4.
 The officer, whose name has not been released, was on top of him and can be heard on video demanding that he take his hand off the officer’s Taser.

-Earlier, the officer is heard saying that the license plate did not match the car Lyoya had been driving.
+Earlier, the officer is heard saying Lyoya was stopped because the license plate did not match the car Lyoya had been driving.
 Lyoya, a 26-year-old father of two, declined to get back into the vehicle as ordered, and a short foot chase ensued before the deadly struggle.

 “How dare you pull your gun about some car tags?”
 Sharpton said during his eulogy.